daniel0br/HangmanJavaAngular/README.md

 To start the application you will need to generate a .jar file and execute with Java.
 You can use Maven to Generate the .jar file
-The appication should run on http://localhost:8080 to ensure the
+The appication should run on http://localhost:8080 to ensure the algular application will find the Java server endpoint

 -------